 “Wait,” you say, “I have felt pity towards myself or sorrow at my condition.”
 But pity and sorrow are not compassion, at least not in the Buddhist sense.
 Because pity and sorrow do not negate the underlying condition as perceived by our ego.
 It does not change the perception that we are bad or a failure or whatever.

 “Well, what about all the people out there with huge egos?
 Are you saying they don’t love themselves?”
-They may love themselves, but certainly not unconditionally and they don’t have compassion for themselves.
+They don't really love themselves, certainly not unconditionally and they don’t have compassion for themselves.
 People with huge egos have been shown to be at bottom very insecure people.
 The huge ego is a façade that hides their insecurity.

 For a Buddhist, the origin of compassion is love, whether for oneself or others.
 It is selfless and unconditional.
 When compassion flows from unconditional love, we do not judge ourselves anymore.
 We accept ourselves for what we are … without labels.
 And that has been the issue here for us ... we have not accepted ourselves as we are.